zaicyxu/Knowledge_safety/README.md

 ​	b.2) LLM-based Interpreter used to translate the reuqirements to logic representations (RAG).

-​	b.3) LLM-based aligner used to support the multiple step reasoning via Prolog.
+​	b.3) LLM-based aligner used to support the multiple step reasoning.

 ​	b.4) The purpose of logic-based knowledgebase is to map the requirements with the design-time information.